YerevaNN/3DMolGen/docs/run_eval_proposed_optimizations_dec_2025.md

 > "Variability in response times leads to situations where a small number of slow tasks ('stragglers') dominate overall job completion time."

-**Observed behavior**:
-- 98% of conformer rows completed in 6 minutes
-- Remaining 2% (the large molecules) took 12+ minutes
-- CPU utilization dropped from 25% to 8% as workers sat idle

 The work per molecule is O(n_true × n_gen) RMSD calculations:
 - Small molecule: 5 × 10 = 50 calculations → milliseconds
 - Large molecule: 2497 × 50 = 124,850 calculations → minutes